Social Listening: Complete Guide

 5. Real-Time Market Research

 With social listening, businesses conduct market research without the traditional costs associated with surveys and focus groups.
-They can track conversations and trends that emerge organically in real time, allowing quicker adaptations to market changes Hootsuite.
+They can track conversations and social media trends that emerge organically in real time, allowing quicker adaptations to market changes Hootsuite.

 6. Improving Customer Service